Get the recipe:Easy Rice Balls for Baby-Led Weaning

 No ratings yet

-While serving rice cereal is a common recommendation for one of baby's first foods, rice for baby-led weaning can be slightly trickier.
+While serving rice cereal is a common recommendation for one of your baby's first foods, rice for baby-led weaning can be slightly trickier.
 The reasons are simple - rice is teeny tiny and tends to be sticky, making it hard for babies to self-feed themselves.
-But don't don't worry, I've got you.
+But don't worry, I've got you.

-Let cooked rice cool.
-Take a tablespoon of rice and gently press the rice grains together and then roll them into a ball.
+Let rice cool.
+In a small bowl, mix the rice and avocado, then serve to your baby on a self-feeding spoon.
+To make into Balls - Take a tablespoon of rice & avocado, gently press the rice grains together, and then roll them into a ball.
 If the rice is sticking to your hands, lightly coat them in warm water with a little olive oil.
-Repeat until you have enough rice calls.
+Repeat until you have enough rice balls.

 Notes